elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 Lastly, the default wallpaper has been updated.
 This photo of a sunset over a pier was included in Juno, but we've set it as the new default to give Hera its own unique identity.
 At the same time the color scheme is similar to Juno with its purples, oranges and blues—evoking the more iterative relationship between the two releases.

-### Hardware Support
+### Under the Hood

+An issue causing delayed shut downs was found and fixed.
+Apps installed as Snaps now properly show in Startup Apps settings.
+Flatpak is now included out of the box.

-Along with all of the functional updates, translations, and issue fixes comes the latest hardware enablement provided by Linux 5.0 and the LTS HWE stack from Canonical.
+Along with all of the functional updates, translations, and issue fixes comes the latest hardware enablement provided by Linux 5.0 and the long-term support (LTS) hardware enablement (HWE) stack from Canonical.
 This includes improved support for more recent processors, GPUs, input devices, and more.

 ## Get It

 Due to the rolling nature of elementary OS updates, **users of elementary OS 5 Juno get the update to 5.1 Hera alongside regular system updates** from AppCenter.
 You can also always check _System Settings_ → _About_ to ensure you're on the latest version.
 If you haven't been upgraded to 5.1 Hera yet, hit the "Check for Updates" button to open AppCenter, and install any updates listed.

-The one exception is the HWE stack; if you'd like the improved hardware support, you can install the latest HWE stack from Terminal with the following command:
+The one exception is the LTS HWE stack; if you're on an existing Juno install and would like or need the improved hardware support, you can install it from Terminal with the following command:

 `sudo apt install --install-recommends linux-generic-hwe-18.04 xserver-xorg-hwe-18.04`